How to Plan the Perfect Road Trip in Austria

 How to Get Around Austria

 If you don’t have your own car, I suggest picking up a rental car at the Airport or the train station.
-Getting around Austria by the train is not ideal, rural areas are not well connected.
+Getting around Austria by train is not ideal, rural areas are not well connected.

 We always book our rental car with the platform Discover Cars.
 They have reliable and cheap cars – or luxury vehicles.

-Make sure to pick a car appropriate to the seasons – you need to be careful especially in winter.
+Make sure to pick a car appropriate to the seasons – you need to be careful, especially in winter.

 Do I need Travel Insurance for Austria?
 Yes, Travel Insurance is always recommended.
 While Austria per se is not unsafe, it is necessary to have Travel Insurance in case of sickness or accidents.
 EKTA offers worldwide coverage at amazing prices – without any hidden fees or clauses.